Alone at Sam’s – An Evening With… + The Colours (album review)

 Armand, on the lower right, in the white shirt.
 Admissible but I don’t think I ever imagined him with hair like that

 One thing they could have done was spend more time in the early stages of the rapport, when it was at its most chaotic.
 The restaurant encounter- when Armand orders literally everything on the menu because he wanted to order for Daniel but didn’t know what he liked -should be its own scene.
 It’s depicted here but I would have liked to have spent more time in that moment.
 It also would have been nice to see more of the early, late-night visitations, when Armand surprises him at one in the morning because he wants to talk about the book he saw on Daniel’s nightstand.
-Or shaking Daniel awake because he wants to talk history and philsophy.
+Or shaking Daniel awake because he wants to talk history and philosophy.
 Spending more time in the early, uncomfortable stages would have made the tender moments hit harder.
 To be fair; all of those moments are depicted in the comic but only briefly.

 Not endemic to the comic but Anne Rice in general: a lot of her vampire-human relationships are more interesting for not having the moral framing of recent stories.
 There’s a huge market out there for people who love morally inoffensive vampires.
 Anne Rice never made any bones, whatsoever, about vampires being non-human beings with non-human perspectives.
 If Armand and Daniel are an example of the encounter ending (relatively) well then The Tale of the Body Thief shows us both the delicious and horrific possibilities.
 A happy ending is possible but it can end a million other ways to.